-Find out what support is available for higher education students who have arrived in the UK under the Ukraine Schemes.
+Find out what support is available for higher education students who have arrived in the UK from Ukraine.

 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

 Universities and higher education institutions in Northern Ireland allocate their students a fee status for the purpose of charging tuition fees.
 There are three levels of fee status:

 - a ‘home’ fee for students who live in Northern Ireland;